GabrielGhe/GabrielGhe.github.io/_posts/2016-02-27-manachers-algorithm-longest-palindromic-substring.md

 layout: post
 title: "Manacher's Algorithm: Longest Palindromic Substring"
 description: "
 One of the most interesting algorithms is to find the longest palindromic substring in O(n) time.
 A palindrome is a string that is the same when reversed.
 For example, `Dr. Awkward` is a palindrome.
-If we remove non alphanumeric characters and make each character lower case, it becomes `drawkward` which is the same when reversed.
+If we remove non alphanumeric characters and make each character lower case, it becomes `drawkward` which is the same thing spelled backwards.
 For more information, you can look at [Manacher's Algorithm wiki page](https://en.wikipedia.org/wiki/Longest_palindromic_substring).
 "
 category: university
 tags: [algorithm, string, palindrome, substring, linear]